General Motors (GM) Q2 2017 Results - Earnings Call Transcript

 Charles K. Stevens - General Motors Co.

 Yes, I would say, first, from a credit perspective, the overall headline numbers are improving and that's a function of mix as we take on more prime business.
 But I would say within that, GMF continues to perform very well.
-Subprime, we have been relatively flat lined on our subprime business over the last number of years and haven't grown that.
+Subprime, we have been relatively flat-lined on our subprime business over the last number of years and haven't grown that.
 And we perform, actually, better than the market does from a subprime perspective.
-So, overall, stable results from a credit perspective.
+So overall, stable results from a credit perspective.
 Clearly, we grew revenue in the quarter as we continue to grow our prime business and that drove a fairly significant portion of the improvement.
 We continue to be very focused on operating expense and that was a benefit in the quarter as well.

 As I said earlier in my comments, though, we do expect to see that run rate moderate in the second half of the year.
 Clearly, the used-car pricing and the impact on residuals was more, maybe not clearly, but I'll provide that perspective.
-Now, it's more backend loaded into the second half of the year.
+Now is more backend loaded into the second half of the year.
 We're still guiding around a 7% reduction on a year-over-year basis in 2017 versus 2016 and further moderation in 2018, and we want to make sure we mark to that as we go through the year.

-With that said, I would still expect to see overall performance improve on a year-over-year basis, solid improvement at GM Financial and another driver is we're growing our business in China as well and that's flowing through GMF from an equity income perspective.
+With that said, I would still expect to see overall performance improve on a year-over-year basis, solid improvement at GM Financial and another driver is we're growing our business in China as well and that's flowing through GMF from a equity income perspective.
 And that's going to provide a year-over-year tailwind as well.

 Ryan Brinkman - JPMorgan Securities LLC

 Okay.
 That's very helpful, thanks.
-And then just lastly from me, a question on consolidated IO, it looks like the losses there narrowed quite a bit.
+And then just lastly from me, a question on consolidated IO.
+It looks like their losses there narrowed quite a bit.
 What was the driver of that?
 Were any of the operations in either India or South America maybe moved into discontinued operations, or is it pretty comparable year-over-year?
 And then what should we think about the cadence of the expected savings from the restructuring actions announced during the quarter?

 Charles K. Stevens - General Motors Co.

-Yes, I would say they're not in good discontinued ops.
+Yes, I would say they're not in discontinued ops.
 It's comparable on a year-over-year basis.
 I think one of the benefits that we saw in the second quarter was the sale of our East Africa business and we picked up a reasonable gain on that $40 million, partially offset by some charges we took related to Uzbek.
 I'd say there was some timing, too, relative to the flows of production into the Middle East.
 Very little run rate savings associated with the restructuring actions.
 I would expect to see those play out in 2018.

 We will continue to lean out the Singapore headquarters office as we move through the end of this year and complete those restructurings in India and South Africa as we move through this year.
 And as we indicated, we would expect to see about $100 million a year run rate improvement.

 With that said, we still have plenty of work to do in our consolidated operations.
-The Middle East remains challenging and it is pretty volatile right now.
-When you look at the industry conditions there.
+The Middle East remains challenging and it is pretty volatile right now when you look at the industry conditions there.
 We have to continue to focus on cost efficiency in Korea.
 We're starting to stabilize our business in Australia.
 We expect to see some improved results in Southeast Asia, but we still have plenty of work to do in the remaining operations but we see a path to continue to improve that.

 Ryan Brinkman - JPMorgan Securities LLC